mmmarinho/ROS2_Tutorial/docs/source/create_python_library.rst

    --build-type ament_python \
    --library-name sample_python_library

-which outputs the forever beautiful wall of text we're by now used to, with a minor difference regarding the additional library template, as highlighted below.
+which outputs the forever beautiful wall of text we're now used to, with a minor difference regarding the additional library template, as highlighted below.

 .. code-block:: console
    :emphasize-lines: 25, 26